 Copperfield and Terrace Heights, 1923 to 1958

 The homes of Terrace Heights in Copperfield in Bingham Canyon, Utah, were visual landmarks in countless photos.
 Terrace Heights was the name of a group of homes and houses situated above the town of Copperfield.
-The dwellings were built by Utah Copper Company beginning in 1923 for the benefit of its employees, with the justification that providing houses near the work sites for employees with families would reduce tardiness and absenteeism.
+Along with similar single-family houses built earlier along Copperfield's main street, the houses built by Utah Copper Company along Upper Terrace road beginning in 1923 were for the benefit of its employees, with the justification that providing houses near the work sites for employees with families would reduce tardiness and absenteeism.
 The demand was so great that in 1926 Utah Copper began building homes in what would later become Copperton, at the mouth of Bingham Canyon.

 The first houses built in Terrace Heights were a group of single-story duplexes along a new street known as Upper Terrace.
 Then a group of six two-story duplxes were built to the north, along an extended Upper Terrace road.
 More single-story duplexes and more two-story duplexes were added along a new road known as Lower Terrace.
 With the completion of these homes along Lower Terrace, Utah Copper began developing the streets, homes, and public spaces in Copperton.

 "Bingham -- The Utah Copper company has purchased the Copperfield properties of John Lancino and N. J. Jarrad.
 It is reported that the old houses on the sites will be torn down and modern homes built.
 (The Rich County Reporter, July 7, 1923)